ForwardMeansGo/Shoot-To-Kill/docs/project_index.md

   - Uses `set_deferred()` for collision shape disabling to avoid physics errors.

 ## Known Limitations
-- Pistol only — no other weapons yet.
+- Limited weapon variety — only Pistol and Assault Rifle implemented.
 - No reload, ammo UI.
 - Enemy pathfinding is simple horizontal chase.
 - No knockback for player or enemies yet.
 - Player invulnerability visual feedback not yet implemented.
-- Shop system not yet implemented (bartender interaction exists but no shop logic).
-- Save/load system not yet implemented (currencies and XP are session-only).
+- Save/load system not yet implemented (currencies, XP, stash, and loadout are session-only).
-- Gold and essence are currently permanent (no reset on death, as intended for now) (gold maybe changed to per run).
+- Loadout items not yet applied to player during runs (equipment system pending).

 ---